Areas of Focus for Psychotherapy

 Life-Threatening Illness ----- Chronic Pain

 A wide variety of men and women work with me in psychotherapy presenting the kinds of challenges listed above.
-I particularly work with after-effects of traumatic stress which may be the result of childhood experiences, military or job-related primary or secondary traumas, medical traumas, societal-level trauma, and traumatic loss.
+I particularly work with after-effects of traumatic stress which may be the result of childhood experiences, military or job-related primary or secondary traumas, medical trauma, societal-level trauma, and traumatic loss.

 Some would say that much of psychotherapy is about processing loss and grief -- these are certainly some of the most difficult circumstances humans experience.
-We can feel grief from a variety of experiences, including the loss of an innocent childhood or the loss of a healthy body.
+We can feel grief from a variety of experiences, including the loss of an innocent childhood or the loss of a healthy body, as well of course the death of loved ones including pets.
+People who have experienced sudden deaths, and unexpected deaths due to any reason frequently are traumatically grieving which needs special attention.

 For many years I worked in hospice settings and cancer retreat programs especially with younger adults dying.
 I've accompanied many people at the end of life and continue to offer end of life doula services as well.

 Collaborative.
 Warmly intelligent.
 Seasoned.
 Interested in you.